The North Face Mountain 25

 What we don’t: Heavier and not as spacious as competing models.

 Anyone who has spent a stormy winter night huddled in a tent has heard his or her inner voice asking: “is this thing going to hold?”
 In cold temperatures and inclement weather, we appreciate being dry and cozy, but value most the peace of mind that our gear will hold up.
 As a winter basecamping tent, The North Face Summit Series Mountain 25 is designed to provide bomber protection in all seasons.
-We tested it in a variety of situations, and the worse the conditions became, the better the tent performed.
+We tested it in a variety of situations, and were impressed with its combination of weather protection and comfort.
 With an extremely sturdy pole design that withstands heavy winds and snow, impressive ventilation, and sizeable vestibules that allow for gear storage, the Mountain 25 makes an excellent basecamp or expedition shelter.
-Below we break down our experiences with the Mountain 25's weather protection, interior space, durability, ventilation, and more.
+Below we break down the tent’s weather protection, interior space, durability, ventilation, and more.
 To see how the Mountain 25 stacks up, see our article on the best 4-season tents.